Plot out your journey to discovering how people and the planet interact with an Associate of Arts degree in Geography

 For more information about this transfer degree please refer to the Colorado Department of Higher Education website.

-- GT - One GT Pathways course from: History (GT-HI1)
+- GT - One GT Pathways History course (GT-H1)

 Please Note: If these credits are not required for the major at a receiving 4-year institution, they will be applied to the Bachelor's degree as elective credit towards graduation.
 Please check with the receiving institution to determine in which way these courses will be applied.